Transverse slices, Ruas' conjecture, and Zariski's multiplicity conjecture for quasihomogeneous surfaces: Introduction

 \section{Introduction}

+$ \ \ \ \ $ In the 1970s, Oscar Zariski established a general theory of equisingularity for hypersurfaces over fields of characteristic zero (see \cite{Zariski1979} and \cite{Zariski}).
+Since then, the study of several notions of equisingularity has remained central in singularity theory, with topological triviality and Whitney equisingularity serving as its classical criteria.
+These notions connect equisingularity to invariants such as the Milnor number and to regularity conditions on stratifications (see for instance \cite{Briancon} and \cite{whitney65}).
+Several fundamental problems, such as Zariski’s multiplicity conjecture for families of hypersurfaces \cite{Conjzari}, Ruas’ conjecture for families of finitely determined map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ \cite{Conjruas}, and Houston’s conjecture for families of map germs from $(\mathbb{C}^n,0)$ to $(\mathbb{C}^{n+1},0)$ \cite[Remark 7.3]{Houston}, continue to guide the development of singularity theory, particularly in the study of equisingularity and invariants of map germs.
+Even though Ruas’s conjecture has received an answer in a weaker sense \cite{Ruas} and Houston’s conjecture has been settled \cite{roberto}, Zariski’s multiplicity conjecture remains open in its original formulation.

-$ \ \ \ \ $ In this work, we study finitely determined, quasihomogeneous, corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ and the topology of the transverse slice associated with these kind of maps, as introduced by Marar and Nuño-Ballesteros in \cite{MararJuan}.
-Our main interest lies in investigating conditions under which Ruas' conjecture holds.
-We will introduce a minimality condition on the Milnor number of the transverse slice.
-In connection with this minimality condition, we will define the concept of $\mu_{\textbf{m},\textbf{k}}$-minimal plane curve germ, where $r$ is the number of branches of the curve, $\textbf{m}=(m_1,\dots,m_r)$ and $\textbf{k}=(k_1,\dots,k_r)$ are multi-indices.
-We will also study conditions to present a proof of Zariski's multiplicity conjecture for families in this setting.\\
+In the case of surfaces in $\mathbb{C}^3$, the technique of transversal slices is a powerful tool that simplifies the study of equisingularity by reducing the problem to the analysis of a corresponding family of plane curves.
+In this work, we study finitely determined, quasihomogeneous, corank 1 map germs from $(\mathbb{C}^2,0)$ to $(\mathbb{C}^3,0)$ and the topology of their transverse slices, as introduced by Marar and Nuño-Ballesteros in \cite{MararJuan}.
+Our main focus is on investigating conditions under which Ruas’ conjecture and Zariski’s multiplicity conjecture hold.
+To this end, we make use of several techniques, among which we introduce a minimality condition on the transverse slice of $f$, which we call the \textit{$\mu_{\textbf{m},\textbf{k}}$-minimal transverse slice}.

-The classical result of Zariski in \cite{Zariski} ensures that for a given family of plane curves $X\subset\mathbb{C}^2\times\mathbb{C},$ the topological triviality of $X$ is equivalent to the Whitney equisingularity of $X$.
-Moreover, if $T$ is an open neighborhood of the origin and $p:X\rightarrow T\subset\mathbb{C}$ is a projection, then the only necessary and sufficient invariant to characterize Whitney equisingularity of $X$ is the Milnor number of the fibers $X_t:=p^{-1}(t)$ of $p.$ (see also \cite{Briançon} and \cite{Buchweitz}). \\

-Among the hypersurfaces families in $\mathbb{C}^n\times\mathbb{C}$, an important class is the parametrized hypersurfaces families.
-In this context, according to Thom’s second isotopy lemma for analytic maps (see \cite[Theorem 5.2]{Gibson}), the Whitney equisingularity of a 1-parameter unfolding $F$ of a map germ $f$ (see Definition \ref{whit}) implies the topological triviality of $F$ (see Definition \ref{defwe}).
-However, the converse does not hold in general (see \cite[Example 4.20]{Nuño}).
-A natural question that arises at this point is: given a family of parametrized hypersurfaces $X\subset\mathbb{C}^n\times\mathbb{C},$ under what conditions topological triviality of $X$ implies Whitney equisingularity of $X$?\\